dementeddevil/IdentityServer8/README.md

 [ExtraNetUserManager](https://www.extranetusermanager.com/)
 [Knab](https://www.knab.nl/)

-You can see a list of our current sponsors [here](https://github.com/dementeddevil/IdentityServer8/blob/main/SPONSORS.md) - and for companies we have some nice advertisement options as well.
+You can see a list of our current sponsors [here](https://github.com/dementeddevil/Zen.IdentityServer/blob/main/SPONSORS.md) - and for companies we have some nice advertisement options as well.

 ## Acknowledgements
-IdentityServer8 is built using the following great open source projects and free services:
+Zen.IdentityServer is built using the following great open source projects and free services:

 * [ASP.NET Core](https://github.com/dotnet/aspnetcore)
 * [Bullseye](https://github.com/adamralph/bullseye)